JAlcocerT/Home-Lab/frappecms/readme.md

 FrappeCMS leverages the power of the Frappe Framework to provide a scalable and customizable CMS solution suited for businesses seeking a comprehensive, developer-friendly platform beyond traditional CMS options.

-**It is known for its use in ERPNext**, a popular open-source ERP, but the framework itself is versatile for many web applications, including CMS.
+**It is known for its use in [ERPNext](https://github.com/JAlcocerT/Home-Lab/tree/main/erpnext)**, a popular open-source ERP, but the framework itself is versatile for many web applications, including CMS.

-In summary, FrappeCMS is an advanced, open-source CMS powered by the Python-based Frappe Framework, focusing on low-code customization, powerful admin features, and extensibility for building complex, modern web applications.
+In summary, FrappeCMS is an advanced, **open-source CMS powered by the Python-based Frappe Framework**, focusing on low-code customization, powerful admin features, and extensibility for building complex, modern web applications.

 If you'd like, detailed guidance or examples on how to use or deploy FrappeCMS can be provided.